 What’s your greatest fear right now?
 Becoming sick, losing your job, the health of an elderly relative, not being able to pay your bills?
 Give it some thought.

 When you’ve identified that fear, just sit with it.
 Bring it into your awareness.
 Allow yourself to feel it.
-Doing this should give fear less power over you.
+Doing this should give that fear less power over you.
 It’s still fear but hopefully less scary.

 - Practice self-compassion in the way that I’ve already discussed.